All Episodes

 And most importantly, is this a fake document?

-You might end up learning that Alex Jones is right.
+It's you might end up learning that Alex Jones is right about stuff.

 He was able to correctly assess that Alex was lying, but it was too threatening to the worldview that he'd created to ask if Alex had been lying about the fundamental conspiracy shit that Dustin had used to understand the world over that time.